 会いたい - Aitai

-This can be the most common expression to say that you miss or miss someone.
+This may be the most common expression to say that you miss or miss someone.
 But its literal translation is 'I want to meet you' or 'I want to see you'.
-One thing I noticed is that there (会い) also means love only written with kanji 愛, so even though it's a homonym, it's as if you're expressing a feeling of love as the word saudade is unsaid. aitai.
+One thing I noticed is that ai (会い) also means love only written with kanji 愛, so even though it's a homonym, it's as if you're expressing a feeling of love as the word saudade is unsaid. aitai.

 It is easy to notice that many Japanese words and kanji with the same pronunciation have similar or related meanings and roots.
 Of course, there is no direct reference in the Japanese language regarding these 2 words.